ScottishCovidResponse/BEEP/SoftwareChecklist.md

 > - [ ] Some work remaining or caveats
 > - [X] Needs to be addressed
 >
 > There is a README which explains how to run the code.
-The input files contain a lot of detail but each parameter has a comment next to it.
+The example input files contain comments next to each parameter.
 There is a Doxygen configuration file, but Doxygen is not run automatically in CI.
+The existing documentation is up-to-date.
 The code has reasonable Doxygen comments.
 There is little other developer documentation beyond describing how to run tests etc.  There is no algorithm documentation.
-The existing documentation is up-to-date (TODO: check this).
+The main outstanding issue is that there is no detailed documentation for how to use the code to do something specific.

 ### Is there suitable collaboration infrastructure?